MarcoAttene/TMesh_Kernel/README.md

 $(TMESH_HOME)/mpir

---- static libraries to be linked kernel_XXX.lib (where XXX can be either Fast, Hybrid or Lazy, possibly with 64 extension) mpirXXX.lib (only if USE_HYBRID_KERNEL, XXX is either 32 or 64) On Linux systems the YYY.lib is replaced with libYYY.a
+--- static libraries to be linked kernel_Lazy.lib (or kernel_Lazy64.lib for 64bit builds)
+mpirXXX.lib (XXX is either 32 or 64)
+On Linux/OSX the YYY.lib is replaced with libYYY.a

 --- other options to be set
 Support for OpenMP might be active